shangversatile/shangversatile/README.md

 My current research direction connects **mechanism interpretability, concept representations, causal discovery, spatiotemporal graph learning, uncertainty calibration, and system-level monitoring**.

-I study how AI models fail under distribution shift, noisy observations, incomplete data, and changing environments — and how to build models and evaluation pipelines that are more **reliable, auditable, and scientifically grounded**.
+I study how AI models fail under distribution shift, noisy observations, incomplete data, changing environments, and fragile deployment workflows — and how to build models and evaluation pipelines that are more **reliable, auditable, controllable, and scientifically grounded**.

+My current view of trustworthy AI is not limited to making model outputs more explainable.
+I see it as a broader **control problem**:

+> Can an AI system detect when it is becoming unreliable, diagnose why it is failing, expose the mechanisms behind its behavior, and trigger correction, abstention, human review, fallback, or intervention before harm occurs?

+In this sense, interpretability is not only a visualization tool.
+It can become part of a **control interface**: a way to connect internal concepts, representations, uncertainty, and causal mechanisms to external system-level decisions.

 **From black-box models to reliable, interpretable, and controllable intelligence.**